Proceeds of Crime (Money Laundering) and Terrorist Financing Suspicious Transaction Reporting Regulations

 Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 73 of the Proceeds of Crime (Money Laundering) ActFootnote a, hereby makes the annexed Proceeds of Crime (Money Laundering) Suspicious Transaction Reporting Regulations.

-(2) The definitions in this subsection apply in these Regulations.
+(2) The following definitions apply in these Regulations.

 accountant means a chartered accountant, a certified general accountant or a certified management accountant. (comptable)